Coast Guard – Federal Register Recent Federal Regulation Documents

 Agency: Coast Guard, Department of Homeland Security

-In compliance with the Paperwork Reduction Act of 1995, the U.S. Coast Guard intends to submit an Information Collection Request (ICR) to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA), requesting an extension of its approval for the following collection of information: 1625-0007, Characteristics of Liquid Chemicals Proposed for Bulk Water Movement; without change.
+In compliance with the Paperwork Reduction Act of 1995 the U.S. Coast Guard is forwarding an Information Collection Request (ICR), abstracted below, to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA), requesting an extension of its approval for the following collection of information: 1625-0024, Safety Approval of Cargo Containers; without change.
 Our ICR describes the information we seek to collect from the public.
-Before submitting this ICR to OIRA, the Coast Guard is inviting comments as described below.
+Review and comments by OIRA ensure we only impose paperwork burdens commensurate with our performance of duties.

 Type: Proposed Rule